fuad021/__LA18.06__/experiment/exp1/README.md

-### Experiment Design: Finding the number of vectors in xyz space that can have all negative dot product
+### Experiment Design 1: Finding the number of vectors in xyz space that can have all negative dot product

 #### Idea: